 But this also means there’s no two-way system where re-identification of the synthesized data could be reversed.

-Not just data synthesis, Mostly.AI’s machine learning system also paves way for data engineers to visualize multiple attack scenarios and take risk-aversive measures if needed.
+Not just data synthesis.
+Mostly.AI’s machine learning system also paves the way for data engineers to visualize multiple attack scenarios and take risk-aversive measures if needed.

 Packed with predictive modeling, advanced analytics, and fraud detection features, Mostly.AI is a go-to software for businesses looking for seamless performance, collaboration, and innovation.

-ADA utilizes deep learning methods that can mimic recognition capabilities like humans and sets Sogeti apart from its competitors.
+ADA uses deep learning methods that can mimic recognition capabilities like humans and sets Sogeti apart from its competitors.

 Whether it comes to data extraction, the ADA system can identify the relevance of the information to be processed and classify them according to the categories.

 The platform generates versions of the original data as well as multiple test data scenarios where it identifies missing values and sensitive information.
-The company understands the issue of data imbalance such as missing values or biased information when it comes to predictive modeling.
+The company understands the issue of data imbalances such as missing values or biased information regarding predictive modeling.

-Besides, the company also launched an open-source Python library called FairLens that works with Synthesized SDK and allows developers to gain data insights, discover biases, and ensure fair use of data.
+Besides, the company also launched an open-source Python library called FairLens that works with Synthesized SDK and allows developers to gain data insights, discover biases, and make sure fair use of data.

-Synthesized SDK is now trusted by several insurance and banking firms and makes it a demanding platform for data scientists to deliver faster and better results than conventional synthesizing techniques.
+Several insurance and banking firms now trust the synthesized SDK and make it a demanding platform for data scientists to deliver faster and better results than conventional synthesizing techniques.

 YData is a Portugal-based startup that helps data scientists to resolve the issues of poor quality of data or access to large user data using scalable AI solutions.

-The company offers proprietary tools and automated frameworks to ease the process of accessing data, profiling, and generating synthetic data while following user privacy and protection compliance.
+The company offers proprietary tools and automated frameworks to ease the process of accessing data, profiling, and generating synthetic data while following user privacy and protection compliance requirements.

-YData recently closed $2.7 million worth of seed funding to expand its services across the globe thus enabling partners to utilize its data generation capabilities.
+YData recently closed $2.7 million worth of seed funding to expand its services across the globe, thus enabling partners to use its data generation capabilities.

 The digitalization of the healthcare industry has generated an abundance of patient data that allows the industry to harness the information for personalized care.

-However, to access the clinical data, researchers had to depend on the mediators to access patients’ data.
-The process was, however, slow and limited the flexibility and accessibility of data.
+However, to access clinical data, researchers had to depend on mediators to access patients’ data.
+The process was, however, slow and limited the flexibility and accessibility of the data.
 The patient’s privacy was also a major concern.

-This Israeli-based life sciences platform uses ADAMS infrastructure (ask, discover, act, measure, and share) to help the users to overcome common barriers such as data availability, innovation, security, and foster new partnership opportunities.
+This Israeli-based life sciences platform uses ADAMS infrastructure (ask, discover, act, measure, and share) to help users overcome common barriers such as data availability, innovation, security, and foster new partnership opportunities.

-Gretel also implements differential privacy that ensures no original data is memorized or re-identified in the system.
+Gretel also implements differential privacy that makes sure no original data is memorized or re-identified in the system.

-As far as Gretel’s credibility is concerned, training the datasets has resulted in over 70% accuracy thus maintaining the relevancy of the generated data.
+As far as Gretel’s credibility is concerned, training the datasets has resulted in over 70% accuracy, thus maintaining the relevance of the generated data.

 Facteus is a fintech-based synthetic data generator that captures actionable insights from transaction details such as credit and debit card transactions without compromising the sensitive details of the customers.

-The platform uses native technologies, Mimic and Quantamatics to perform analytics, testing, training, and cloud sharing while complying with regulatory and privacy laws.
+The platform uses native technologies, Mimic and Quantamatics to perform analytics, testing, training, and cloud sharing while following regulatory and privacy laws.